 Where to Start

 There are several ways to become a developer.
 Aside from that, there are also exceptions.
 For example, some people start learning coding in childhood just because their parents are developers.
 Sometimes programming is a hobby that gets so serious that a person becomes good enough to land an actual job.
+This is becoming even more popular nowadays, now that you can use websites like DoMyCoding to help you learn and succeed when it comes to coding.
 Anyway, let’s list the most popular ways people use to get into programming.
 If you already have programming skills, just skip this part.

 - Self-education.
 This option can be used both individually and in combination with other methods.
 Anything can be found on the web.
 That includes books and other materials that can help you learn different programming languages and technologies.
 But this way is rather hard for beginners.

 - A lot of young people choose programming as a future career when they are about to finish school.
 Getting a degree in the IT field can be a bonus when applying for a job.
 It would also help to gain the right knowledge.
 But it won’t be enough without self-studying.
 Choosing your university widely and responsibly.
 Carefully study the syllabus and choose the best technical universities.

 - It’s much easier to learn something when someone with more experience can help you.
 Try to find someone who’s already in programming, someone who will guide you in the right direction.
 This person will help you find the right books and resources, check your code, give useful tips.

 - Specialized courses.
 Try to find courses in your city where you will be taught some programming language or technology.
 It’s not that hard.
 There are many online courses on the web, including free ones.

 When you become a programmer, in a year or two you will be free to choose any language you like.
 But when choosing the first programming language, a beginner must consider the following criteria: